Home » Best Books » Best Fantasy Series to Start This Year

 What is the best first fantasy series for adults?

 Mistborn: The Final Empire is usually the safest first pick.
 It has clear rules, fast pacing, and a strong first-book ending.
+If you want something lighter, Harry Potter still works for adults and has the advantage of being widely discussed.

-Which fantasy series here are completed?
+Which fantasy series on this list are completed?

-What is the best dark fantasy starter?
+What is the best dark fantasy series to start with?